-Horticulture is a practical activity introducing young people into the world of growing plants, fruit and vegetables and how our environment affects the world around us.
+Horticulture is a practical activity introducing young people to the world of growing plants, fruit and vegetables, and how our environment affects the world around us.
+We consider how best to grow plants and vegetables and what they need to grow.
+The fruit and vegetables which we grow we cook, sell or take to the kitchens to be used in our school lunches.